 Fresh garlic has many useful properties:

 - Blood thinner.
-Use it to treat high blood pressure, lower cholesterol, dissolve blood clots, help prevent heart attacks and strokes (8).
+Use it to treat high blood pressure, improved cholesterol, dissolve blood clots, help prevent heart attacks and strokes (8).

 - Expectorant, good for bronchial and pulmonary secretions.

 - Cancer preventative.
 Regular use of garlic is associated with low rates of cancer, including stomach and colon cancers.
 In countries with high garlic consumption, there is a lower prevalence of cancer (1).

 - Cardiovascular health.
 A number of studies have found that garlic reduced the accumulation of cholesterol on the vascular walls (2, 3, 4), reduced the risk of heart attack (9, 10, 11, 12), atherosclerosis (10, 11, 12, 13) and stroke (13).